Business & Operations

 Does ShopBroker hold customer funds?

-No. All payments are processed through Stripe Connect or PayPal Commerce Platform.
-These payment providers authorize and hold funds during the transaction.
+No. All payments are processed through PayPal Commerce Platform or Stripe Connect, depending on which provider the seller has connected.
+The payment provider authorizes and holds funds during the transaction.
 ShopBroker never takes custody of buyer or seller funds.

 Is ShopBroker funded by investors?